Add an Item to a List in Python: append, extend, insert

 # [0, 1, 2, 100, 'abc']

-When adding a list with append(), the list is added as a single item instead of being merged with the original list.
+If a list is passed to append(), it is added as a single element, not merged with the existing list.

 l.append([3, 4, 5])